jheyman/blog/pages/Anycubic3DPrinter/index.md

 ## Conclusion

 I honestly would not have thought that I could get a decent 3D printer for 250 euros.
 It may not be perfect, but after a few months of using it I can confirm it suits my needs perfectly, i.e. it just works when I need it, performs quite well, is a lot of fun to use and watch printing stuff.
-I now need to get into fixing the few quirks of this firmware, to get it properly calibrated, but to be honest that will be more for the fun of hacking the firmware than to meet a real need for precision.
+After 6 months or so I migrated to Marlin v1.1.9 with Kossel-specific customizations, and I feel more in control now that I know for sure what code & settings are actually running the machine, and knowing that I have the ability to change them if needed.